secre-alt/grade_system/README.md

-# 🎓 Teacher Dashboard – Grade Management System
+# 🎓 Grade Management System

 This is a Django-based web application designed for teachers to **manage student grades** efficiently.
 It provides a user-friendly dashboard where teachers can add, edit, and delete student grades.
 The system also supports pagination, searching, and sorting of grade records using **DataTables**.